 How does this tax course work?

 This course is divided into separate lessons – completed at your own pace – which means YOU CHOOSE how quickly to work through the program.
 Each lesson takes you through the important topics you need to know.
-The lesson training guides are in video and manual format, which reinforce the way you learn.
+The lesson training guides are in manual format, which reinforce the way you learn.
 Our Q & A forums are a valuable place to get your questions answered on the related topics.

 Your Tax Course Includes